Smorodov/Multitarget-tracker/README.md

 # Last changes

-* Some experiments with YOLOv7_mask and results with rotated rectangles
+* Some experiments with YOLOv7_mask and results with rotated rectangles: detector works tracker in progress

 * Breaking change: removed static enum with types